I want to participate in Jump START. How do I enroll in the program?

 Are on-campus overnight accommodations available?
 Can I move into my residence hall during SOAR?

-If you have signed a housing contract, you may move into your residence hall room on Friday after SOAR.
-If you submit a housing contract and decide not to live in the residence halls and/or decided not to attend MSU, please notify Residence Life, Housing and Dining Services at 417-836-5536 or toll-free at 800-284-7535.
+If you have signed a housing contract, you may move into your residence hall room on Friday, June 8, after SOAR.
+If you submit a housing contract and decide not to live in the residence halls and/or decide not to attend MSU, please notify Residence Life, Housing and Dining Services at 417-836-5536 or toll-free at 800-284-7535.

 Unfortunately, we are unable to provide on-campus accommodations for family members attending one-day SOAR programs.
 For overnight accommodations, we encourage you to visit the Springfield Convention and Visitors Bureau website or call 800-678-8767 to request a list of area hotels.
 Unfortunately, we cannot make recommendations concerning Springfield hotels.